Arjunnn2004/mines-predictor/README.md

 ---

-## 🔄 R² Score (Regression Context)
+## ℹ️ About R² Score

-The R² score measures how well a regression model explains variance:
+The R² score (coefficient of determination) measures how well a regression model explains variance:

 ```python
 from sklearn.metrics import r2_score